 “The camp commander will be responsible to the senior prisoner or designated internee for maintaining his command intact.”

 They were also told to stay in the camp.
 After this, the Japanese guards soon disappeared from the camp.
 The POWs found a warehouse with Red Cross packages and distributed the packages to the entire camp.
 One day, George Weller, a reporter for the Chicago Daily News entered the camp.
 He told the POWs that there were American troops on Honshu.
 One group of POWs left the camp and made contact with them while the rest of the men remained in the camp.
 The camp was liberated on September 13th by a POW Recovery Team and on September 18th at 7:09 A.M., the POWs left the camp and were taken to the Dejima Docks at Nagasaki.
 There, they were stripped of their clothing which was burned.
 They were deloused and issued new clothes before they boarded a hospital ship and received medical examinations that determined who would remain on the ship, who would be flown to the States, and who would be returned to Manila for more medical treatment.

 Emil was returned to the Philippines to be fattened up.
 When determined to be healthy, he sailed on the U.S.S.
 Admiral C. F. Hughes, at Seattle, Washington, on October 9, 1945, and his wife was waiting for him.
 He later was sent to Madigan General Hospital at Ft.
 Lewis.
 He was discharged, from the Army, on April 5, 1946.

+He and Rose became the parents of three daughters.
+He was self-employed until his retirement.
+In February 1972, Emil received his Purple Heart for being wounded.
 In 1983, Emil was awarded the Silver Star for his destroying the Japanese roadblock and antitank gun at Lucban, Philippine Islands.
 He spent the rest of his life in Salinas.
 Emil S. Morello passed away on October 16, 1990.